-Generally, you may terminate an employee at the time he tenders his unqualified intent to resign.
+Generally, you may terminate an employee at the time he or she tenders his unqualified intent to resign.
 The FMLA entitles eligible employees of covered employers to take unpaid leave for certain family and medical reasons.
 Employers are also required to maintain group health insurance coverage for employees on federal FMLA leave under the same terms and conditions as if they had never taken leave.

 Upon return from federal FMLA leave, an employee is generally entitled to be restored to his original job or to an equivalent position with equivalent pay, benefits, and other terms and conditions of employment.
-If he provides you with unequivocal notice of his intent not to return to work, however, your obligations under the FMLA are governed by 29 C.F.R. § 825.311(b), which states:
+If he or she provides you with unequivocal notice of his intent not to return to work, however, your obligations under the FMLA are governed by 29 C.F.R. § 825.311(b), which states:

 If an employee gives unequivocal notice of intent not to return to work, the employer’s obligations under FMLA to maintain health benefits (subject to COBRA requirements) and to restore the employee cease.
 However, these obligations continue if an employee indicates he or she may be unable to return to work but expresses a continuing desire to do so.

-Under 29 C.F.R. § 825.311(b), once an employee expresses his unequivocal intent not to return to work, your job reinstatement and benefits continuation obligations immediately cease.
+Under 29 C.F.R. § 825.311(b), once an employee expresses his or her unequivocal intent not to return to work, your job reinstatement and benefits continuation obligations immediately cease.
 That means you may—but are not required to—immediately move to terminate the employee.